duongnv3010/Viettel-Digital-Talent-2025/Deploy kubernetes/Readme.md

 ansible-playbook -i /inventory/inventory.ini cluster.yml --become --ask-pass --ask-become-pass
 ```

-Enter SSH password if any or enter if step 2 has been performed.
+Enter SSH password if any or press enter if step 2 has been performed.
+Then enter password to access sudo

 A full deployment on two small VMs typically takes 10 – 15 min.
 No task should end in FAILED.
 If you see failures, re‑run after fixing the cause; Kubespray is idempotent.